data-driven-forms/react-forms/packages/react-renderer-demo/src/app/pages/renderer/migration-guide.md

 ### Form Template

 -   layoutMapper removed - instead of it use FormTemplate
--   All props related to form buttons are now removed, use them in you FormTemplate
+-   All props related to form buttons are now removed, use them in your FormTemplate
     -   showFormControls
     -   buttonOrder
     -   disableSubmit